Academic confidence and dyslexia at university

 In a relatively early study using the 24-item scale, Sander and colleagues reported it to possess an internal reliability of ɑ = 0.88 (2007), based on data acquired from a sample of 284 participants drawn from two UK universities.
 All other studies using the ABC Scale found to date, appear to have either relied on this ɑ-value, or only report the internal reliability of the ABC Scale's sub-scales, as derived by prior dimension reduction (op cit).
 With one exception, no other studies were found that indicated item redundancy analysis nor dimension reduction of the ABC 24-item scale as a mechanism for a more nuanced analysis of local data.
 The exception was a short conference paper detailing a statistical evaluation of the factor structure of the preceding, Academic Confidence Scale, that used data collected from a local university (Corkery, et.al., 2011), and although no overall measure for scale reliability was indicated, coefficients for the three subscales were presented, with values ranging from 0.711 < ɑ < 0.880.

-In this current study, data were collected using the original, 24-item scale because this permitted 17-item scale outputs to be generated simultaneously, as this version of the scale had merely discarded the redundant, seven items, leaving the remainder unamended.
-Hence, both scales could be used to address the research hypotheses.
+In this current study, data were collected using the original, 24-item scale because this permitted 17-item scale outputs to be generated simultaneously.
 Reliability analysis was conducted on both versions, and this process also permitted scale item redundancy to be considered for the 24-item scale based on local data.
-Items were identified as redundant using the same protocols as for the Dx Profiler (see 4.3(III/I above), that is, by inspection of the matrices of item correlation coefficients (not shown) and adopting the r > 0.7 criterion.
-Results suggested two possible alternatives to the existing ABC Scales, one comprising 17 items (co-incidentally), the other a 21-item scale.
-The local 17-item scale emerged as similar but not identical to the Sander and Sanders version (for the differences, see sub-section 4.5, below).
-Scale and sub-scale reliability coefficients all exceeded ɑ > 0.7, widely considered as an appropriate critical value for indicating a reasonable balance between strong levels of internal reliability, and possible scale item redundancy (Table 11).
+Items were identified as redundant using the same protocols as for the Dx Profiler (see 4.3/III.1), that is, by inspection of the matrices of item correlation coefficients (not shown) and adopting the r > 0.7 criterion.

 II Differences in mean ABC values

-Table 13: ABC Scales' effect size differences (Hedges'g ) between the non-dyslexic (ND) group, Test, and Base subgroups, and the dyslexic group (DI) and Control subgroup, when the subgroups were defined according to the Dx20 scale
+Table 15: ABC Scales' effect sizes (Hedges'g ) when the subgroups were defined according to the Dx20 scale

-Table 14: ABC Scales' effect size differences (Hedges'g ) between the non-dyslexic (ND) group, Test, and Base subgroups, and the dyslexic group (DI) and Control subgroup, when the subgroups were defined according to the Dx16 scale
+Table 16: ABC Scales' effect sizes (Hedges'g ) when the subgroups were defined according to the Dx16 scale

 4.4 Relating results to hypotheses